felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 ---

-For detailed instructions on how to create ref codes in the Lightspeed back office, see [Creating Ref Codes for Delivery Platforms](/apps/ikentoo-lightspeed/map-ref-codes/#creating-ref-codes-for-delivery-platforms).
+For detailed instructions on how to create ref codes in the Lightspeed back office, see [Creating Ref Codes](/apps/ikentoo-lightspeed/faqs/create-ref-codes).

 ## Deliveroo